We’re open, but Covid-19 safety protocol applies. View our Covid-19 protocols.

 IS IT DEMENTIA OR ALZHEIMER’S?

-As we age, some memory loss and confusion now and again is normal.
-We all have days where we lose the car keys or forget an appointment.
-What we need to know are the symptoms of something more serious than forgetfulness cause by everyday stress.
+As we age, some memory loss and confusion now and again are normal.
+We all have days when we lose the car keys or forget an appointment.
+What we need to know are the symptoms of something more serious than forgetfulness caused by everyday stress.
 If you suspect your loved one may be developing Alzheimer’s Disease or Dementia, it’s best to speak with an expert physician.

 Neither illness occurs overnight and there’s a difference between Dementia and Alzheimer’s Disease.